everlyy/analyze-jumpstats/README.md

 Quick script I made to analyze your jumpstats from a CSV file. \
 Best to use with [CSGO Telnet jumpstats example](https://github.com/everlyy/csgo-telnet/blob/main/examples/jumpstats.py). \
-Code is pretty bad because I made this really quick.

 # How To Use